 The current minimum daily package includes the following:

 1) A minimum of 3-star accommodations – you can upgrade to 4 and five stars for an additional charge.

 2) A licensed Bhutanese tour guide for the period of your tour package.

 3) All transportation by road (excludes domestic flights), if you are also trekking – camping equipment and portage of all gears and food during the trekking period.

 4) It includes all permits, entrance fees, and meals – breakfast, lunch, and dinner.

-If you are a single traveler, the government charges an additional F.I.T. surcharge of US$40 per night.
+If you are a single traveller, the government charges an additional F.I.T. surcharge of US$40 per night.

-If there are two of you, then you need to pay an additional US$30 each per night of your Bhutan tour.
+If there are two of you, you need to pay an additional US$30 per night of your Bhutan tour.

 The Royal Government of Bhutan sets minimum selling prices for packages to Bhutan.
 These must be paid in U.S. dollars before arrival in Bhutan.

-As all Bhutan Tours are prepaid so you’ll only need money for drinks, laundry, souvenirs, and tips; for this, it is best to bring cash.
+All Bhutan Tours are prepaid, so you’ll only need money for drinks, laundry, souvenirs, and tips; for this, it is best to bring cash.
 A.T.M.s are available in most main towns.
 However, it would be wise not to rely entirely on being able to use plastic.
 Credit cards are accepted in some hotels and souvenir shops, but only in major cities or “tourist” areas.
-The unit of currency is the Ngultrum (Nu), which is pegged to the Indian rupee.
+The currency unit is the Ngultrum (Nu), which is pegged to the Indian rupee.
 The Ngultrum is further divided into 100 chetrums.
 Indian rupees are used freely all over Bhutan (don’t be surprised if you get the change in rupees).
-Officially 500 and 1000 Indian rupee notes are not accepted due to large amounts of counterfeit bills.
-It is OK with the Bhutanese if you bring a reasonable amount of Indian currency into Bhutan, though Indian regulations prohibit currency export.
+Officially 500 and 1000 Indian rupee notes are not accepted due to large counterfeit bills.
+It is OK with the Bhutanese to bring a reasonable amount of Indian currency into Bhutan, though Indian regulations prohibit currency export.